mongodb/mongo-cxx-driver/docs/content/mongocxx-v3/installation.md

 - Note for users of mongocxx 3.2.x and newer: advanced users may build static libraries, if desired, by specifying `-DBUILD_SHARED_LIBS=OFF` to CMake.
-Specifying this option will introduce a dependency on the `libmongoc` static libraries (see step 1 above for details on how to ensure that these are installed).
+Specifying this option will introduce a dependency on the `libmongoc` static libraries.
 Linking an application against both shared `libmongoc` and static `mongocxx` is not supported, nor is linking against both static `libmongoc` and shared `mongocxx`.